Are you working from home? Why not take advantage and travel while working remotely!?

 Pocket wifi is exactly what it sounds like – portable wifi that’s small enough to fit in your pocket (like this one on Amazon).

-These are beneficial to have either way because now you aren’t bound to the confines of your apartment.
 You can take your fully charged laptop to the park across the street or maybe even to the beach if you’re feeling up to it!
 The possibilities are endless now with internet (well until your computer dies!).

-4. An International Phone Plan (eSIM)
+P.S.
+You Should Have An International Phone Plan (eSIM) Anyway…

 If you’re leaving the country, I recommend buying either an international phone plan through your provider (like Roam Like Home).
 Or another option is to buy a SIM card for the country you’re visiting once you arrive.